 However, to unlock the true power of both these tools, it is recommended to dive deeper into a roster of advanced features.
 A few of these include Power Query, Power Pivot, DAX language, setting up different visuals, and the data refreshing and sharing processes, among others.

-Power BI or Excel for FP&A: All Points Considered…
+Power BI vs. Excel for FP&A: All Points Considered…

-As a guidance when to use what, I propose to ask the following questions:
+As a guide for when to use what, I propose to ask the following questions:

 - Is your focus high-level analytics instead of preparing data with formula and calculations?

-- Are you working on one off or repeating requirements?
+- Are you working on a one-off or repeating requirements?